 Elkhart suspends use of police body cameras over problems

-There are 1 comment on the WANE-TV Fort Wayne story from 17 hrs ago, titled Elkhart suspends use of police body cameras over problems.
-In it, WANE-TV Fort Wayne reports that:
+There are 1 comment on the Tribune-Star story from 13 hrs ago, titled Elkhart suspends use of police body cameras over problems.
+In it, Tribune-Star reports that:

 A northern Indiana city has suspended its use of police body cameras because about a quarter of them have malfunctioned and been returned to the manufacturer for service.
 Elkhart Mayor Tim Neese announced the suspension Monday, saying "the unreliability of these cameras is unacceptable."